oroinc/documentation/crm/user_guide/customer_management/customer_management_overview.rst

 Accounts
 ^^^^^^^^

-Using details of the customer records, you can conviniently manage the details within one source, however efficient and comprehensive customer relations management requires you to aggregate information of the customer-activities in different sources.
+Using details of the customer records, you can manage the details within one source, however efficient and comprehensive customer relations management requires you to aggregate information of the customer-activities in different sources.
 To do so, you can use accounts.